buildsbyyuan/buildsbyyuan/README.md

 Ahead of a potential trip to Uzbekistan, I am exploring the possibility of building a project around a user experience, service, or systems-based problem observed through travel.

 ### 🇯🇲 Jamaica
-I am also in the early stages of thinking about a project connected to Jamaica, with a focus on turning cultural or everyday observations into a clearer product or user problem to explore.
+I am also in the early stages of thinking about a project connected to Jamaica, with a focus on turning cultural or everyday observations into a clearer user problem or opportunity to explore.

 ---

-## 🧠 Recent Exposure
+## 🧠 Industry Exposure

-Alongside building my own work, I have also been learning from teams already working in Product and fintech.
+Alongside building my own work, I have also been learning from teams already working across fintech, Product, and Growth.

-Recently, I took part in in-person insight programmes at **Wise** and **Zilch**, which gave me more exposure to how product, engineering, growth, and customer thinking come together in practice.
+Recently, I took part in in-person insight programmes at **Wise** and **Zilch**, which gave me more exposure to how product thinking, customer communication, analytics, and growth work together in practice.

 These experiences helped me better understand:
-- how digital products are shaped around real customer needs
+- how digital products and communications are shaped around real customer needs
 - how teams balance user experience, business goals, and technical constraints
-- how better product decisions are often driven by clarity, iteration, and collaboration
+- how better decisions often come from strong collaboration, good judgement, and iteration

 ---